 Betrayal is the only truth that sticks.

 Mikael, exhausted with keeping his lips sealed and holding back tears, finally let the warm stream of unshed blobs fall and wash over his face.
 His little body shook with every trickle.
-The guttural pain subdued with the warmth of those big pearls.
-A mere eight-year-old, but forced to man-up well before his time.
+The guttural pain was subdued with the warmth of those big pearls.
+A mere eight-year-old, but forced to man up well before his time.
 She had left him by the streets with the condition that he could come home only if he felt genuine regret for his mistake.